vaclavhanzl/prak/README.md

 ```
 brew install --cask micromamba
 ```
-When you try to use **micromamba**, you will likely get complaints about unidentified developer.
+But when you try to use **micromamba**, you will likely get complaints about unidentified developer (you would have to loosen security settings to get over this).

 If you have have a Mac with the new M1 chip, you may try [Metal](https://developer.apple.com/metal/) via [MPS backend for PyTorch](https://pytorch.org/blog/introducing-accelerated-pytorch-training-on-mac/).